-Upon earning 10 points in a particular class in any division, the horse will immediately become ineligible to compete in that particular class at the Rookie level in any division.
-The owner of the horse will receive a certificate of recognition, similar to a Register of Merit, and the accomplishment will be added to the horse’s show record.
+Upon earning 10 points in a particular class in any division (excluding points earned in Level 1 amateur/youth classes), the horse will be able to compete in that particular class at the Rookie level in any division for the remainder of the calendar year.
+The owner of the horse will receive a certificate of recognition, similar to a Register of Merit, and the accomplishment will be added to the horse’s show record at the years end.

-Also, upon earning 10 points in a particular class in any division, the exhibitor will immediately become ineligible to compete in that particular class at the Rookie level in any division.
-The exhibitor will receive a certificate of recognition, and the accomplishment will be added to the exhibitor’s show record.
+Also, upon earning 10 points in a particular class in any division, the exhibitor be able to compete in that particular class at the Rookie level in any division for the remainder of the calendar year.
+The exhibitor will receive a certificate of recognition, and the accomplishment will be added to the exhibitor’s show record at the years end.

 For halter classes, Rookie-level halter classes must be all-ages classes and must be held as stand-alone classes.
 Rookie-level halter classes are not eligible for grand and reserve awards.